mpievolbio-scicomp/rarefan/README.md

 ```
 $> mkdir build
 $> cd build
-$> cmake -DCMAKE_INSTALL_PREFIX=`cat conda_prefix.txt` ..
+$> cmake -DCMAKE_INSTALL_PREFIX=$(cat ../conda_prefix.txt) ..
 ```
-The last line instructs cmake to setup the `$CONDA_PREFIX` as the installation prefix for the third party libraries to be installed.
+The last line instructs sets the installation prefix to $CONDA_PREFIX.
 ```
  $> make
 ```

+This fetch, build,
-This will download the required source codes for all three dependencies, build, and install the executables into the `conda` environment created in the first step.
+and install the dependencies into the `conda` environment created in the first step.

 ### Set library path.
-Some environment variables (in particular `LD_LIBRARY_PATH`) have to be set explicitely.
+Some environment variables (in particular `LD_LIBRARY_PATH`) have to be set explicitly.

 ```
 source setenv.sh
 ```

 ## Running RAREFAN from the commandline
 The commandline interface to RAREFAN is implemented in *app/utilities/rarefan*.
-This script can be used to run RAREFAN on a directory that contains genome sequences and rayt protein fasta files.
+This script can be used to run RAREFAN on a directory DIR that contains genome sequences and rayt protein fasta files.

 The syntax of is
 ```